NPR Names Veteran Media Executive John Lansing As Its New CEO

 "Jarl would be the first to say that it is the area where he feels that his work was not complete," Sheikholeslami said.
 "The combination of his health issues plus the situation with Mike Oreskes did derail his plans."

-That said, Mohn set higher annual expectations for the network in fund-raising and agreed to be co-chairman of its 50th anniversary capital campaign.
+That said, Mohn set higher annual expectations for the network in fundraising and agreed to be co-chairman of its 50th anniversary capital campaign.
 He has previously announced he would be staying on as president emeritus to help the network raise major gifts, and along with his wife, Pamela Mohn, he personally committed $10 million to the network.

 Unlike some predecessors, Lansing doesn't face a particularly fraught political landscape.
 Government support for the public radio system isn't in any immediate jeopardy.
 NPR only takes a few million dollars a year from federal sources for its programs.
-While member stations on average receive about 10 percent of their funding from the federal government, fees from the stations make up a significant part of the NPR budget.
+While member stations on average receive about 10% of their funding from the federal government, fees from the stations make up a significant part of the NPR budget.

 Lansing has earned an advanced degree in political agility.
-At the US Agency for Global Media, Lansing championed a free press even as leaders of many nations move against it.
+At the U.S. Agency for Global Media, Lansing championed a free press even as leaders of many nations move against it.

-"Governments around the world are increasingly cracking down on the free flow of information; silencing dialogue and dissent; and distorting reality," Lansing said in a speech he delivered in May to the Media for Democracy Foundation.
+"Governments around the world are increasingly cracking down on the free flow of information; silencing dialogue and dissent; and distorting reality," Lansing said in a speech he delivered in May to the Media for Democracy Forum.
 "The result, I believe, is a war on truth."

 He continued: "Citizens in countries from Russia to China, from Iran to North Korea, have been victimized for decades.
 But now we're seeing authoritarian regimes expanding around the globe, with media repression in places like Turkey and Venezuela, Cambodia and Vietnam."